 Kimoto Sensei

-Hisami Kimoto is a new Japanese instructor at the Japan-America Society of Washington DC but has taught Japanese and other subjects at a Japanese private girls’ high school and international schools in Tokyo for more than 20 years.
+Hisami Kimoto has been teaching Japanese at the Japan-America Society of Washington DC since 2022.
+She has taught Japanese and other subjects at a Japanese private girls’ high school and international schools in Tokyo for more than 20 years.

 Ms. Kimoto has taught Japanese intermediate-high courses and intermediate/advanced conversation classes, in which students master high-level and well-balanced communication skills in Japanese.
 She believes it is important to respect cultural values and traditions when learning another language.
 Therefore, she uses authentic online resources such as news articles, magazines, and websites in addition to textbooks so that students can gain a deeper understanding of Japanese culture and society.